mattyv/JazzyIndex/README.md

 ## Contributing

-This is a research/educational project extracted from the `early-exit-find` codebase.
 Contributions, bug reports, and performance data from real-world workloads are welcome.

 ## License